vik-s/quartz/content/projects/newsletter/long form/A Beginners Guide to Vector Network Analyzer Measurements.md

 Accordingly, S21 and S12 are the ratios B/R1 and A/R2, respectively.

-The measurements of the four quantities are made with four receivers each of which employ a superheterdyne architecture with two intermediate frequency (IF) stages for best image frequency rejection.
+The measurements of the four quantities (A, B, R1, R2) are made with four receivers each of which employ a superheterodyne architecture with two intermediate frequency (IF) stages for best image frequency rejection.
 These are systems designed to have best signal detection possible.
 Component cost and power efficiency are not major concerns like in communication receivers.
 Dual IF architecture uses more components but provides exceptional signal detection capability.

 Modern VNAs use a three receiver architecture to still save on component cost, by eliminating a reference receiver that is not being used by the incident signal and instead measuring "switch terms," a concept we will save for a future article.